Kostas Mitroglou: 2007–08 season

 After impressing at the 2007 UEFA European Under-19 Championship, Mitroglou was signed by Greek champions Olympiacos.
 His first official goal for Olympiacos came in a 2–1 away win against Diagoras in the Greek Cup after an assist by Luciano Galletti.
-His first Superleague goal came in a 4–0 home win against Levadiakos.
+His first Super League goal came in a 4–0 home win against Levadiakos.

 During the final stages of the season, Mitroglou played an important part in helping Olympiacos claim their 36th league title, scoring the last-minute winning goal (2–1) in their match against AEL, this time assisted by Mirnes Šišić.
-His first goal in the Superleague came in a 4–0 home win against Levadiakos.
+His first goal in the Super League came in a 4–0 home win against Levadiakos.
 He then scored two goals in the last league fixture against Iraklis to seal a 3–1 win.
 He also scored in a 2–2 away draw against Iraklis in the Greek Cup semi-finals, after an assist from Michalis Konstantinou.
 In the 2007 Greek Super Cup, he scored the only goal as Olympiacos defeated AEL 1–0.

 2008–09 season

 For the 2008–09 season, Olympiacos appointed Ernesto Valverde as their new head coach, who dropped Mitroglou because he wanted his team to play a quicker and more offensive style of football.
 Mitroglou therefore made fewer appearances than the prior season.
 He scored in a 2–0 away win against Nordsjælland in the first round of the 2008–09 UEFA Cup.
-In the Superleague, he scored two goals in a home win 4–1 against Panionios.
+In the Super League, he scored two goals in a home win 4–1 against Panionios.